CryptoDevTV/CDAF/README.md

-# Cryptocurrency Development Audit Ranking
+# Cryptocurrency Development Audit Framework

-CDAR - Cryptocurrency Development Audit Ranking is a framework which will help you in your own research of cryptocurrency project.
+CDAF - Cryptocurrency Development Audit Framework is a tool which will help you in your own research of cryptocurrency project.
 Follow each point and investigate the repository, after this quick process you should get to know more about work progress and development status of the project.

 ## Overview